 Red Lechwe Plains Game Hunt

-Red Lechwe is a wonderful trophy with sweeping horns and does not occur in abundance in South Africa.
-The Bedford area is fortunate to have several free-ranging lechwe herds.
-Horns will often tend to wear down with age.
+Red Lechwe is a wonderful trophy with sweeping lyre horns and not abundant in South Africa.
+The Bedford area is fortunate to have free-ranging lechwe herds.
+Horns will tend to wear down with age or the tips break.

 Blue Wildebeest Trophy Hunting

-Blue Wildebeest also called the poor man’s buffalo.
-These animals have been known to travel a few hundred yards with a heart shot.
-Caution – Wildebeest can be extremely aggressive when they are wounded.
+Blue Wildebeest are also called the poor man’s buffalo.
+Wildebeest can travel a few hundred yards with a heart shot.
+Caution when hunting Wildebeest.
+They can be very aggressive when wounded or cornered.

 Giraffe Trophy Hunting

-Giraffe is the largest ruminant and the tallest mammal on the planet.
-The giraffes can reach 18 feet in large males and makes for very interesting big game hunting.
-Hunting giraffe will be done by spot and stalking.
+The giraffe is the largest ruminant and the tallest mammal on the planet.
+The giraffes can reach 18 feet and makes for very interesting big game hunting.
+Hunting will be done by walk and stalk.

 Copper Springbok Trophy Hunting